spamhaus/spamassassin-dqs/README.md

 You need a DQS key along with an existing SpamAssassin 3.4.1+ installation on your system.
 These instructions do not cover the initial SpamAssassin installation.
 To correctly install SpamAssassin, please refer to instructions applicable to your SpamAssassin distribution.

-The scores in this configuration file are weighted for a `required_score` of 4 instead of the default 6.
-If you use a different `required_score`, remember to adjust the values accordingly.

 ***

 #### Conventions